dgochenour/cert_mixed_c_cpp/README.md

 This example contains publisher and subscriber applications for a simple IDL-defined data type.
 The purpose of this example is to demonstrate that the Connext Cert C-language API can be used from a C++11 (or newer) application.
 Such functionality may be interesting to developers eventually deploying safety-critical applications that use Connext Cert libraries.

 This example in designed to link against libraries from the Connext DDS Micro 2.4.14 release built in a Cert-compatible configuration.
-With that in mind, a few choices were make the example code "Cert friendly."
+With that in mind, a few choices were made to make the example code "Cert friendly."
-* The available API in Connext Cert is based on C.
+* The available API in Connext Cert is based on C; this is why the DDS C API is used here, even though the application code is C++.
-* DPSE discovery is used as actual safety-certified libraries (ISO 26262, for example) implement the static DPSE discovery plugin only; DPDE is not available.
+* DPSE discovery is used because actual safety-certified libraries (ISO 26262, for example) implement the static DPSE discovery plugin only; DPDE is not available.

 ## Source Overview